liviocali/SHub/README.md

   `singularity run --app lut_usr OptSim.simg`

-:warning: **A separate thread will be started on your machine for each selected voxel!**

 ### 6. Output
 After running the optical simulation, log and error files will appear in `output/log_files/` and root files will appear in `output/root_files/`.